Fire from the Sky: Song meanings

 The song "The Unknown" is about "the temptation to give into depression instead of fighting it," and is written from the viewpoint of someone who ultimately succumbed to the pressure.
 "Divide and Conquer" talks about division between people, whether in politics or among friends, and how this division makes it harder to sustain things and come together as one.
 The only resolution is to work together towards a better future.
 "Weight of the World" deals with doomsday and the end of the world approaching.
 It also deals with the rapid growth of technology and concerns of technological singularity.

 "Nothing Remains," a '70s rock influenced tune, is about the heroes we have lost that we looked up to.
 "Fire from the Sky," reminiscent of early '90s death metal such as Morbid Angel, tells the story of a star going supernova and devouring planets.
 "Save Your Soul" deals with hanging onto unresolved problems.
 Becoming stuck in the past can eat away at someone, and "letting go" is often easier said than done.

 "Blind Faith" is a political song, and addresses "society giving up too much control to the ruling elite", and blindly following in the vein of paternalism.
 The track "Lost Within" is about being inspired by a person or movement, and then later realizing this idealism is false.
 In other words, some role models become internalized and selfish, and sell out or develop materialistic motives.
 "Walk the Edge" is largely influenced by '80s glam metal, and contains a few riffs originally from the Retribution sessions.
 The song is about opiate addiction and the thin line between control and overdose.
 For "The Wasteland," Fair was inspired by one of his favorite poems, The Waste Land by T. S. Eliot.
 He also drew influence from the Book of Revelation to create an apocalyptic theme.

+Critical reception

+The album was met with positive reception Thom Jurek of AllMusic wrote “Fair's vocals are right up front and you can hear every word.
+Thankfully, he's one of the better lyricists in metal.”
+Adding “This is another step into the sonic and lyric terrain plowed on Retribution, but one in which SF's aggressive, thrashing abandon, musical sophistication, and melodies co-exist in near perfect balance.”
+Alex writing for Thrash Magazine added “Fire From The Sky is the strongest album we’ve seen from Shadows Fall in some time.”
+J Andrew of Metal Injection wrote “If there was any doubt of their ability to stay relevant and strong in 2012, Shadows Fall has set it ablaze with Fire From the Sky.”
+Ultimate Guitar gave the album a 8/10 stating “ This is their best work since "The War Within".
+Adding that have always left me in awe after each album from a technical standpoint, and everything about them has always been crushing, and "Fire From The Sky" is no exception to that.”